Star Tattoos – Ideas, Photos and the Meaning of Star Tattoos

-Star tattoos are generally an illustration of a version of the real star seen in the sky over earth.
+Star tattoos are generally an illustration of a version of the real star seen in the sky over earth but their meaning to the individual can differ greatly.
 Certain star and star patters (constellations) hold significance to astronomers, astrologers, navigators, and star gazers.
 The historical importance of the star(s) to humans dates back thousands of years.
 Because of the long history, the star has become enmeshed in our culture in various ways.
 Of course, like many real earthly objects, each culture develops their symbolic meaning, rituals and possible myths about the object.
 Humans observe the movement of the stars and significant events of stars.
 For instance, when the earth rotates and the constellations that are visible from our geographical location change, we notice.
 More exciting, we watch for that shooting or falling star that momentarily seems breathtaking and can be compared to seeing fireworks.
 Such a simple little thing evokes a powerful feeling within us.
 If you’re lucky enough to see a milky way for instance, or the aurora borealis, you will never forget the image.
 The adrenaline rush implants a lifetime memory that will translate sometime in your life to a tattoo; if you’re a lover of body art.

-Types of Star Tattoos
+Types of Star Tattoos and their Meaning

 Nautical Star Tattoos - Nautical star tattoos are a common tattoo inked these days.
 This tattoo has a long history in sailing.
 Back in the day the sailor’s had to navigate visibility at night, by the stars using the North Star as a bearing to find their way home.
 For most people nautical star tattoos today represent a safe return home.
 Nautical star tattoos are a popular choice with soldiers in the military.
 They wear the tattoo on their wrist to remind themselves to look and keep looking so they can make it back home too.